Clayton Community Centre

 Building Performance

-Pursuing Passive House was a huge ambition, it is, according to Passive House Canada “the most rigorous energy-based standard in the design and construction industry”.
-As a relatively new standard in North America, most existing Passive House projects are residential, so designing a 76,000 sq ft. community centre to these standards was charting new territory—especially without compromising on design excellence or operational efficiency.
+Pursuing Passive House was a huge ambition: it is, according to Passive House Canada, “the most rigorous energy-based standard in the design and construction industry”.
+As a relatively new standard in North America, most existing Passive House projects are residential, so designing a 76,000 sq ft community centre to these standards was charting new territory—especially without compromising on design excellence or operational efficiency.

-The building’s compact form benefits both the programmatic aspects of the building and Passive House targets by minimizing the surface area of the floor, walls, and roof relative to the volume of the building that needs to be heated and cooled.
 Spaces on the site were placed according to both their programmatic usage and natural light requirements, respecting their corresponding internal heat gains and required solar heat gain.
 Careful design of shading was necessary, while being balanced carefully against other key drivers for spatial arrangement and glazing.

 All of these needs influenced the orientation of the building and the location of the program elements within.